Moving out of home

 Here are some strategies to help you adjust:

-- Work out some coping strategies these are unique things that make you feel better and more in control.
-Read how to develop your own ways of coping.
+Work out some coping strategies these are unique things that make you feel better and more in control.
+Read more about coping here.

 If you’re still finding it tough